Pensthorpe Natural Park

 First, a session in the new education room to talk about different habitats in the world and at Pensthorpe.
 All the children were thoroughly engaged while Allan, our leader for the day, was very impressed by the knowledge they already possessed and their contribution to the discussions.

-Then followed the excitement and wonderment of not only looking at the myriad of birds outside, but actually feeding them, too.
+Then followed the excitement and wonderment of not only looking at the many different birds outside, but actually feeding them, too.
 Some would even eat out of our hands!
 There were two different sorts of food: some for land feeders and some for water feeders.
-After doing our best to fatten up both types of birds we moved onto looking at various other habitats, including an oak tree, a rotten tree stump and a muddy river bank.
+After doing our best to fatten up both types of birds we moved on looking at various other habitats, including an oak tree, a rotten tree stump and a muddy river bank.
 All these micro habitats support a very diverse type of wildlife which Allan carefully showed and explained.

 After lunch (which was spent examining various skulls and feathers) we were back outside to visit the flamingos and red squirrels where we again extended our knowledge of these creatures.